WICG/navigation-api/README.md

 await appHistory.update(url, { state, navigateInfo });
 ```

-Again, unlike `history.replaceState()`, `appHistory.update()` will by default perform a cross-document navigation.
+Again, unlike `history.replaceState()`, `appHistory.update()` will by default perform a full navigation.
 And again, single-page apps will usually intercept these using `navigate`.

+Note that both of these methods return promises.
+In the event that the navigations get converted into same-document navigations via `event.respondWith(promise)` in a `navigate` handler, these returned promises will settle in the same way that `promise` does.
+This gives your navigation call site an indication of the navigation's success or failure.
+(If they are non-intercepted fragment navigations, then the promises will fulfill immediately.
+And if they are non-intercepted cross-document navigations, then the returned promise, along with the entire JavaScript global environment, will disappear as the current document gets unloaded.)

 #### Example: using `navigateInfo`